abbylow/tic-tac-toe/README.md

 - Add a button to restart the game (Clear all the moves)

 Features to be added on:
-- Allow the user to choose the mode of game (play with AI or not)
+- Allow the user to choose the mode of game (play with AI opponent or not)
-- Implement the minimax concept to make the AI moves
+- Implement the minimax concept to find the optimal move for AI player